 An ad hoc committee will carry out an evaluation of the operation, achievements, and challenges of the Manufacturing Extension Partnership (MEP) program at the National Institute of Standards and Technology.
 The committee will hold a series of fact-finding workshops and commission research papers and case studies to review and document the program’s current achievements, challenges, and new opportunities; identify and review similar national programs from abroad in order to draw on foreign practices, funding levels, and accomplishments as a point of reference; and discuss current needs and initiatives in light of the global focus on advanced manufacturing.

 One workshop summary will be prepared in the course of the study.
-The report will include findings and recommendations to improve program operations and impact for inclusion in the committee's final consensus report.
+The committee will develop findings and recommendations to improve program operations and impact for inclusion in the committee's final consensus report.

 Meetings & Events